genotrance/nimgen/README.md

 output = name of the Nimble project once installed, also location to place generated .nim files

+quotes = pick up any headers included using "" (and not <> which is typically used for standard headers) [default: true]

 filter = string to identify and recurse into library .h files in #include statements and exclude standard headers

 _[n.include]_